Base Training For Runners: The Complete Guide

 #4: Improves Your Mental Toughness

-A good block of base training improves your body physically, but it also helps your mind.
-Even short, easy runs feel like an incredible feat when we begin running.
+A good block of base training improves your body not only physically but also helps your mind.
+When we begin running, even short, easy runs feel like an incredible feat.
 Our body needs to adapt to this challenge, but so does our brain.

 Going out day after day, at your conversation pace, will make each run feel more accessible than the last.
-You’ll see, you won’t always be wishing you were at your last mile but won’t even notice you’re running.
+You’ll see, you won’t always be wishing you were at your last mile, but you’ll actually enjoy every last one.

 After hearing all of these incredible benefits, don’t you want to build that base?
 These adaptations your body will undergo will prepare you well for the specific race workouts and speed work you will see later in your training plan.